vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 Customize hardware -> VM Options -> Configuration Parameters -> Edit Configuration.
 Check to see if the parameter disk.EnableUUID is set, if it is there then make sure it is set to TRUE.
 If the parameter is not there, select Add Row and add it.
 This can be set on the template VM before cloning node VMs from the template.

-## Is it mandatory to have all the machines in the same directory?
+## Is it mandatory to have all Kubernetes Cluster VMs in the same directory?
-Current code base requires Master and Node VMs to be present under one VM folder.
+Kubernetes release 1.8 and below requires Master and worker node VMs to be present under one VM folder.
 Each Kubernetes Cluster deployed in vSphere, should be placed in their respective VM folder, else under root folder.

-## Can Kubernetes Cluster span across multiple vCenters?
-With Kubernetes version 1.9.x vSphere cloud provider supports Kubernetes cluster spanning across multiple ESXi clusters, vSphere Datacenters and vCenters.
-All Kubernetes node VMs must have access to shared storage.
+Kubernetes release 1.9 and above does not require all Kubernetes Cluster VMs to be present in the same directory.